 This computerized check includes a check of the Georgia Crime Information Center and the National Crime Information Center.
 The check also includes electronic fingerprints.
 Additionally, the staff stated that all security (Peace Officer Standards Certified Staff) have annual background checks to coincide with their annual weapons qualifications.
-Non-certified staff, are also checked every year.
+Non-certified staff also has background checks annually.

 115.217 (d): The agency's written policy, Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program, section 10, Hiring and Promotion Practices (pp. 15) requires a criminal background investigation be completed on all prospective contractors prior to having contact with inmates.
 In response to the PAQ, the facility reported zero contractors who might have contact with inmates were retained for services during the 12 months preceding the audit.
 The auditor asked for and reviewed a random sampling of contractor/volunteer files during this audit cycle and determined background checks were performed on all contractors as required.
 The auditor asked for and reviewed a random sampling of contractor/volunteer files during this audit cycle and determined background checks were performed on all as required.

 The interview with the facility's human resources staff indicated completing criminal background checks on all prospective contractors and volunteers is a practice at all GDOC facilities.

-115.217 (e): The agency's written policy, Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention Program, section 10, Hiring and Promotion Practices (p.15) requires a background investigation be completed on all employees and contractors who may have contact with inmates every year.
-The facility indicated in their response to the PAQ that agency policy requires a criminal background check at least every five years for current employees and contractors who may have contact with inmates.
-However, DOC currently does annual background checks for all staff.
+115.217 (e): The agency's written policy, Policy Number 208.06 Prison Rape Elimination Act (PREA) Sexually Abusive Behavior Prevention and Intervention

+Program, section 10, Hiring and Promotion Practices (p.15) requires a background investigation be completed on all employees and contractors who may have contact with inmates every year.
+DOC currently does annual background checks for all staff.